Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPrimaryKeyAlgorithms

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetPrimaryKeyAlgorithms() []CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData`

+GetPrimaryKeyAlgorithms returns the PrimaryKeyAlgorithms field if non-nil, zero value otherwise.

+### GetPrimaryKeyAlgorithmsOk

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetPrimaryKeyAlgorithmsOk() (*[]CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData, bool)`

+GetPrimaryKeyAlgorithmsOk returns a tuple with the PrimaryKeyAlgorithms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrimaryKeyAlgorithms

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) SetPrimaryKeyAlgorithms(v []CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData)`

+SetPrimaryKeyAlgorithms sets PrimaryKeyAlgorithms field to given value.

+### HasPrimaryKeyAlgorithms

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) HasPrimaryKeyAlgorithms() bool`

+HasPrimaryKeyAlgorithms returns a boolean if a field has been set.

+### SetPrimaryKeyAlgorithmsNil

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) SetPrimaryKeyAlgorithmsNil(b bool)`

+ SetPrimaryKeyAlgorithmsNil sets the value for PrimaryKeyAlgorithms to be an explicit nil

+### UnsetPrimaryKeyAlgorithms
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) UnsetPrimaryKeyAlgorithms()`

+UnsetPrimaryKeyAlgorithms ensures that no value is present for PrimaryKeyAlgorithms, not even an explicit nil
-### GetKeyInfo
+### GetAlternativeKeyAlgorithms

-`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetKeyInfo() CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo`
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetAlternativeKeyAlgorithms() []CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData`

-GetKeyInfo returns the KeyInfo field if non-nil, zero value otherwise.
+GetAlternativeKeyAlgorithms returns the AlternativeKeyAlgorithms field if non-nil, zero value otherwise.

-### GetKeyInfoOk
+### GetAlternativeKeyAlgorithmsOk

-`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetKeyInfoOk() (*CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo, bool)`
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetAlternativeKeyAlgorithmsOk() (*[]CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData, bool)`

-GetKeyInfoOk returns a tuple with the KeyInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAlternativeKeyAlgorithmsOk returns a tuple with the AlternativeKeyAlgorithms field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetKeyInfo
+### SetAlternativeKeyAlgorithms

-`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) SetKeyInfo(v CSSCMSDataModelModelsTemplatesAlgorithmsKeyInfo)`
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) SetAlternativeKeyAlgorithms(v []CSSCMSDataModelModelsTemplatesAlgorithmsAlgorithmData)`

-SetKeyInfo sets KeyInfo field to given value.
+SetAlternativeKeyAlgorithms sets AlternativeKeyAlgorithms field to given value.

-### HasKeyInfo
+### HasAlternativeKeyAlgorithms

-`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) HasKeyInfo() bool`
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) HasAlternativeKeyAlgorithms() bool`

-HasKeyInfo returns a boolean if a field has been set.
+HasAlternativeKeyAlgorithms returns a boolean if a field has been set.

+### SetAlternativeKeyAlgorithmsNil

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) SetAlternativeKeyAlgorithmsNil(b bool)`

+ SetAlternativeKeyAlgorithmsNil sets the value for AlternativeKeyAlgorithms to be an explicit nil

+### UnsetAlternativeKeyAlgorithms
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) UnsetAlternativeKeyAlgorithms()`

+UnsetAlternativeKeyAlgorithms ensures that no value is present for AlternativeKeyAlgorithms, not even an explicit nil
 ### GetAllowKeyReuse

 `func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentTemplatePolicy) GetAllowKeyReuse() bool`